HES-Capstone-dBio/dbio-protocol/README.md

 The JSON returned is a list of JSON objects containing the following information:
 - `fhir_resource_id: Integer` - the ID of the resource in the submitter's system.
 - `subject_eth_address: String` - the Ethereum public address of the subject of the resource.
-- `creator_eth_address: String` - the Ethereum public address of the creator of the resource.
 - `resource_type: String` - the type of the resource (should correlate with a FHIR resource type).
 - `ownerhsip_claimed: Boolean` - represents whether the subject of the resource has claimed it yet.
 - `ipfs_cid: String` - the content ID of the resource in IPFS storage.